Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The magic lies in the fact that two strangers come together and create a life.
 It’s not important where or how they met. - **Logan Ury, How to Not Die Alone**
 - If you’re not going on dates, you’re not getting closer to knowing the kind of person you want to be with long term. - **Logan Ury, How to Not Die Alone**
 - One easy way to estimate someone’s loyalty is to see if they have friends from different stages of their lives.
 How many old friendships have they carried with them over the years?
 In general, old friendships indicate loyalty. - **Logan Ury, How to Not Die Alone**
+- "How do you move on?"
+You move on when your heart finally understands that there is no turning back. - **JRR Tolkien**
+- Sometimes, it isn't the one who takes your breath away, it's the one that reminds you to breathe. - **Jennifer Johnson**
+- The stars belong to you my love ...
+I wish I could have given them to you. - **YouTube**
+- May you attract someone who speaks your language so you don't have to spend a lifetime translating your soul.
+- I did it because I wanted to.
+I gave myself for my love.
+I have no regrets. - **Reddit**
+- Don't wait until I die to love me.

 ### Loneliness